piyushvers/DictionaryApp/README.md

- Use build/DictionaryApp.jar for executing the application Command to run - Java -jar DictionaryApp.jar
+ Use build/DictionaryApp.jar for executing the application

+ Steps to run app from CUI : 1) Download Jar from build folder
+                             2) Go the the application location
+                             3) run "java -jar DictionaryApp.jar" command from the commandline
+                             4) Enjoy !